IMMM-SFA/metarepo/_sources/index.rst.txt

    data.
 -  Test that the instructions in your metarepo are enough to completely recreate your experiment.
--  Remove all the `how to create a metarepo` text once you're done.
+-  Clean up by removing all the ``how to create a metarepo`` text once you're done.
 -  This workflow is significantly easier when started early in your project!
 Keep your metarepo up to date as you work on your